 As it is obvious the evolutionary optimization procedure described above aims at discovering the set of d-ranges that include as many points from the dataset as possible.
 Thus a single execution is able to determine a clustering result.
-Note that in the final clustering solution empty d-ranges may appear, or even d-ranges that overlap.
-This, instead of becoming a problem permits the approximation of the number of clusters, by borrowing the merge operation of the unsupervised k-windows clustering algorithm [27].
+Note that in the final clustering solution empty dranges may appear, or even d-ranges that overlap may exist.
+By employing the merge operation of the unsupervised k-windows clustering algorithm [28], the number of clusters can be approximated.
 During this step, for each pair of overlapping windows, the number of patterns that lie in their intersection is computed.
-With respect to the proportion of this number to the total number of points contained in each window, the algorithm can decide whether to:
+With respect to the proportion of this number to the total number of points contained in each window, the algorithm can decide whether to either: